 Don’t believe this?
 This post will tell you how to become a self-taught UI/UX designer:

 #1: Learn the UI/UX fundamentals

 The user experience on a website is one of the most critical parts of a successful web design.
 According to Amazon Web Services, UX stats reveal that 88% of online shoppers do not return to a website after having a bad user experience.
 This means that before you leap into the landscape, you should understand the main principles of UI/UX designs.

 How to Ruin Good User Experience in 20 Steps

-Every day we access several new or familiar sites and encounter some different experiences.
-Sometimes, you may have...
+Every day, we access several new or familiar sites and encounter different experiences.
+Sometimes, you may have pleasant...
 Read more